amchappell9/vette-tracker/README.md

 # Vette Tracker

 A tool to track corvette prices over time.
-Built using [this tutorial](https://www.netlify.com/blog/2018/07/09/building-serverless-crud-apps-with-netlify-functions-faunadb/#2-set-up-faunadb) as a guide.
+Built using React, Netlify Functions, and FaunaDB.

 ## React